wfjm/w11/doc/w11a_os_guide.md

 - Direct USB connection using a Cypress FX2 USB controller
   - is supported on the Nexys2 and Nexys3 FPGA boards
   - much faster than serial port connections (see below)
-  - also allows to configure the FPGA over the same USB connection
+  - also allows configuring the FPGA over the same USB connection

 - Notes:
   - A 12M Baud connection, like on a Nexys4, gives disk access rates and